core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 # Introduction

-The specification of the YANG 1.1 data modelling language {{RFC7950}} defines an XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.
+The specification of the YANG 1.1 data modeling language {{RFC7950}} defines an XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.

-A new set of encoding rules has been defined to allow the use of the same data models in environments based on the JavaScript Object Notation (JSON) Data Interchange Format {{RFC7159}}.
+A new set of encoding rules has been defined to allow the use of the same data models in environments based on the JavaScript Object Notation (JSON) Data Interchange Format {{RFC8259}}.
 This is accomplished in the JSON Encoding of Data Modeled with YANG specification {{RFC7951}}.

 The aim of this document is to define a set of encoding rules for the Concise Binary Object Representation (CBOR) {{RFC7049}}.
 The resulting encoding is more compact compared to XML and JSON and more suitable for Constrained Nodes and/or Constrained Networks as defined by {{RFC7228}}.

 # Terminology and Notation

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}}
+when, and only when, they appear in all capitals, as shown here.

 The following terms are defined in {{RFC7950}}: